FALL WRITING WORKSHOP

 Mark your calendars and start dreaming!
-We will be hosting a six-week Fall Writing Circle (very similar to our Spring Writing Workshop) on Tuesday evenings from 5:30-7:30 starting in early September.
+We will be hosting a six-week Fall Writing Workshop (very similar to our Spring Writing Workshop) on Tuesday evenings from 5:30-7:30 starting in early September.
 Bring your words out of hibernation and into the light—we’ll be there to hold them.

 This supportive, encouraging and semi-formal workshop is for writers of fiction, creative non-fiction and poetry.
 (Short stories, novels, essays, lyric essays, memoirs, poems, hybrid forms, etc.) Both new and established writers are welcome, though we do have an application process for this intimate session.